tulang-nb2022/data-eng-pipeline/README.md

-# Financial Data Pipeline
+# Real-Time Data Pipeline

-A robust data pipeline for collecting and processing financial market data using Alpha Vantage API, Kafka, and AWS services.
-This project focuses on real-time financial data collection, processing, and analysis.
+A robust real-time data pipeline for collecting and processing financial market data and weather data using Kafka streaming, Spark, and AWS services.
+This project focuses on real-time data collection, processing, and analysis with streaming capabilities.

 ## Features

-- Real-time financial data collection from Alpha Vantage API
+- Real-time data collection from Alpha Vantage API (financial) and NOAA (weather)
-- Rate-limited API requests to comply with Alpha Vantage free tier limits (25 requests/day)
+- Rate-limited API requests to comply with API limits
-- Kafka integration for data streaming with multiple topics
+- Kafka integration for real-time data streaming with multiple topics
+- Spark Streaming for real-time data transformation
 - Comprehensive data transformation and enrichment
 - Error handling and logging with centralized error management
 - Background crawler service with graceful shutdown